 Five Things I Was Wrong About (Until I Was Right) The truth matters.
 But I’ve learned that getting to it usually means being wrong first.
-And being wrong—really wrong—is the best way to figure out what’s actually right.
-Because of that, I don’t get too attached to what I believe—just to the idea that
+And being really wrong is the best way to figure out what’s actually right.
+Because of that, I don’t get too attached to what I believe, just to the idea that it

 Scottish Gaelic - The Language Of The Land Scottish place names are full of ghosts.
 They describe churches that are no longer there, forests long felled, rivers that have dried up or changed course.
 Gaelic carries the memory of people, land, and place.
 It’s one of the reasons I’ve spent the last two years learning it.